brugal/wolfcamql/README-wolfcam.txt

 * cg_autoFontScaling and cg_autoFontScalingThreshold (minimum pointsize) to automatically increase and decrease font point sizes when scaling.
 Doesn't apply to bitmap fonts.

+* cg_overallFontScale  scaling value applied to all fonts before rendering

+  Note:  1.125 matches Quake Live.
+In addition to overall font scaling, "notosans-regular" and "droidsansmono" fonts are scaled by an additional 0.8 to match Quake Live.

+* cg_testQlFont  Replaces all uses of quake3 mono-space font with quakelive's font.
+Used for testing.

 * xy, font, align, etc.  cvars for all the stuff not covered by hud configs:  cg_clientItemTimerX, cg_clientItemTimerY, cg_drawFPSX, cg_drawFPSY, cg_drawSnapshotX, cg_drawSnapshotY, cg_drawAmmoWarningX, cg_drawAmmoWarningY,